stooke/graal/substratevm/DebugInfo.md

 So, GDB may switch files even though you are still in the same compiled method.

+### Currently Missing Features

+  - reference by name to values boudn to parameter and local vars

+This feature is scheduled for inclusion in a later release.

 ### Special considerations for debugging Java from GDB

 GDB does not currently include support for debugging of Java programs.